YDLD-dataset/YDLD/README.md

 # YouTube Driving Light Detection (YDLD) Dataset

 **We are reorganizing the code to improve readability and will release it as soon as possible.**
 **We are also correcting some erroneous and missing annotations.
-This work will also be made public as soon as possible.**
+We will continuously publish updated annotation files.**

 ## Overview